Skew and the Normal Distribution

 A negative skewness indicates a greater number of values larger than the mean, whereas a positive skewness indicates a greater number of values smaller than the mean.

 The absolute value of the skew number indicates just how skewed the data is.
-If skewness = 0, the data are perfectly symmetrical.
-But a skewness of exactly zero is quite unlikely for real-world data, so how can you interpret the skewness number?
+If skewness = 0, the data are perfectly symmetrical and fit a perfect normal distribution.
+However, a skewness of exactly zero is quite unlikely for real-world data, so how can you interpret the skewness number?
 Hair et al. suggests this rule of thumb:

 - If skewness is between −.5 and +.5, the distribution is approximately symmetrical.